-There are no best season to go snowmobiling in Iceland.
+There is no best season to go snowmobiling in Iceland.
 During summer, the temperatures are nicer and the days are longer.
 Around June, tourists can enjoy the midnight sun, which gives them more time to explore.
-However during the wintertime, a snowmobiling tour can be combined with Northern lights.
-This is a really strong point about the cold season.
+However, during the wintertime, a snowmobiling tour can be combined with Northern lights.
+This is a really strong point about the cold season, check our winter tours.

 Adventure awaits!
 Now that the rules have clearly been set, the fun can begin.
 Riding a snowmobile in the middle of a glacier is a breathtaking experience.
-The nature is so pure and untouched.
+Nature is so pure and untouched.
 Zooming on fresh snow at high speed can be scary, but fear not!
-The secret not to fall is to believe in the driver.
-After one hour driving in this white scenery, the trip is over and some hot drinks and cookies will be offered.
+The secret not to falling is to believe in the driver.
+After one hour of driving in this white scenery, the trip is over and some hot drinks and cookies will be offered.
 Now is time to go back to the Super Jeep for the return, and to head home.

 What made the inventor really want to create what will become later a snowmobile was his own son’s death.
 During the winter of 1934, his two-year-old son’s appendix burst.
 The couple did not manage to take him to the hospital on time and he unfortunately died.
 Devastated by his loss, Bombardier wanted to prevent this to happen to other families and got back to work.
 And here we are!
 In the 30s, the first sold snowmobiles were closer to steam locomotives that the current sleek ones we are used to nowadays, 7 people could go into it.